KeckObservatory/KPFTranslator/docs/observingprocedures.md

 - Set observers from telescope schedule

+### Load your OBs in the KPF OB GUI

+In the KPF OB GUI, from the "OB List" menu, choose a method to load OBs for the night.
+Depending on your program, this may mean loading a schedule for KPF-CC (Community Cadence), loading OBs from the database for a classical program, or opening OB files on disk.
+This should populate the "Observing Block List" are of the GUI and will send these targets to the Magiq sar list (which will also be visible in the observer Magiq GUI).

 ### Slew to the Vicinity of Your First Target

-When ready to move the telescope, the OA will ask you for your first target and load the coordinates from your starlist file.
+When ready to move the telescope, the OA will ask you for your first target and load the coordinates from Magiq.
 They will select a bright star near your target and will attempt to acquire that in the guider, then will double-check the accuracy of pointing by acquiring one or two additional stars from the SAO or GSC catalogs.

-To monitor the guider images, run `Telescope GUIs --> MAGIQ Guider UI` from the background menu.
+To monitor the guider images, use the Magiq Observer UI which is available from `Telescope GUIs --> MAGIQ Guider UI` in the FVWM background menu if it is not already up.

 ### Focus the Telescope